 Hula Hooping is an easy way to slim your waist.
 Turn up the stereo, grab a hoop, and start toning muscles all over while having fun too.
 On your mark, get set, hula!

 Beauty Bonus: With Body Shaping Cream, you can enhance your workout results and smooth your skin, too!

 Nature addicts swear only by this gel bursting with benefits.
 Ayurvedic medicine was already using the superpowers of this plant that looks deceptively like a cactus 5,000 years ago.
 In the Ancient Egyptian era, Cleopatra is said to have used it in her beauty routine.
 What makes it so successful?
 To withstand the most arid climates, it traps an incredible amount of water, along with sugars, vitamins and minerals, at its core.
 This composition gives pure aloe vera gel unparalleled moisturising properties for the skin, as well as soothing, repairing and healing benefits.
 It works wonders on sunburn or burns, for example.
 That's a lot for just one plant.
 But its virtues don't stop there!
 Taken internally, it improves digestion and combats fatigue.
 What more could you ask for?

 She founded the Princesse Margot association following the death of her 18-year-old daughter in 2012 from Gliosarcoma (a brain tumour).
 Since then, this strong, big-hearted woman has set herself the task of assisting sick children and supporting their parents and loved ones.
 Her motto: "I lost a battle, help us to win the war."
 We meet a wonderful soul.

-Congratulations!
-How does it feel to be the new Clarins Woman of Heart?
+How does it feel to be a Clarins Woman of Heart?

 First of all, I felt very proud and emotional.
 Then, I was delighted to belong to this wonderful Clarins family...